• Skip to primary navigation

 Grate the cucumber using the large grates of a grater.
 Place grated cucumber in a colander in the sink.
 Add a pinch of salt and 1 tablespoon of vinegar.
 Let it rest to release its liquids for 15 minutes.

-Mix yogurt, minced garlic cloves, 2 tablespoons white wine vinegar, and 3 tablespoons of olive oil.
+Mix yogurt, minced garlic cloves, two tablespoons of white wine vinegar, and three tablespoons of olive oil.
 Mix well.

 Squeeze the cucumber to release the remaining liquid.
 Add it to the yogurt mix and mix well.